 Teaching and Learning Methods

-We will allocate you your own personal tutor who will guide you throughout the course, support your development, advise you on future career paths, and generally help you to get the most out of your time with us.
+We will allocate you your tutor who will guide you throughout the course, support your development, advise you on future career paths, and generally help you to get the most out of your time with us.

 Career Options and Progression

-Engineering tends to attract comparatively high salaries for graduates compared with other subjects of study and is consistently among the highest paid professions in the UK.
+Engineering tends to attract comparatively high salaries for graduates compared with other study subjects and is consistently among the highest paid professions in the UK.
 A small proportion of engineering graduates move into support areas such as project management, procurement, or design, calling on their technical and analytical abilities developed throughout their study.

 Degree Apprenticeship - Sellafield Ltd